 – Level: Is there a Level or decode buffer size we should restrict ourselves to?

 Do we need to stick with Main Profile, or can we use High?

+When encoding H.264, you always want to choose the preset for maximum compatibility.
 By way of background, H.264 has multiple profiles and levels that allow hardware developers to target levels of support that meet their CPU, size, and battery life targets.
 There are three profiles, Baseline, Main, and High, that define the encoding tools that can be used in a profile (like B-frames, which aren’t available in the Baseline Profile).
 There are many levels, from 1.0 to 6.2, that define resolution and frame rate limits.
 When producing the original iPod Touch, Apple limited H.264 support to the Baseline Profile up to level 3.0, which means up to 720×email@example.com, presumably because it would cost too much to support HD video at 30 fps.

 Back in the day, many producers included rungs with multiple H.264 profiles in their encoding ladders to ensure playback on older devices.
 In the encoding ladder below, pulled from Apple’s seminal TN2224 (now taken down and supplanted by the HLS Authoring Specifications), you see the recommended profiles and levels and the devices that they were meant to support.

 Table 1.
 Encoding ladder from the Apple’s gone but not forgotten TN2224.

 About four years ago, Apple abandoned this scheme and pronounced support for the Baseline and Main profiles obsolete, or at least vestigial.
 Specifically, sometime around January 2017, Apple amended TN2224 and launched the HLS Authoring Specifications.
 As I reported in my article Apple Makes Sweeping Changes to HLS Encoding Recommendations: